UOAF/bms_html_briefing/README.md

 The "Copy to KTO" checkbox copies the .dds kneeboard to the default KTO folder.
 This may be needed for some theater/aircraft combinations; see this [forum thread](https://forum.falcon-bms.com/topic/31944/f-15-kneeboard-textures-sourced-from-wrong-folder-in-all-standard-add-on-theaters).

+To update the briefing and steerpoints information, you need to do these things in BMS 2D map screen: 0) Click your flight and seat; 1) press "Briefing" -> "Print"; 2) save DTC.
 #### Note on kneeboard export:
 All the ```.pdf, .png, .jpg``` files in the ```kneeboards``` folder will be exported to BMS kneeboards, in alphabetical order; so you can add your own kneeboard pages.